Pierce County Council approves retention bonuses for deputies

 "It's a bonus to tell people to hang in there and stick with the department because we're valued here," said Moss.

-In a statement, council chair Derek Young acknowledged this was an investment in the department, but it doesn't solve the hiring problem.
+In a statement, District 7 Council Chair Derek Young acknowledged this was an investment in the department, but it doesn't solve the hiring problem.

-Currently, lateral hires to the Pierce County Sheriff's Department are being offered a $15,000 bonus.
+Currently, lateral hires to the PCSD are being offered a $15,000 bonus.

-It's unclear when the retention bonus will be paid out, or whether there will be any requirements to received the bonus.
+It's unclear when the retention bonus will be paid out, or whether there will be any requirements to receive the bonus.
 Moss said the county and deputy's union are currently in contract negotiations.